Giving Tuesday Tips from DATCP and DFI

 Before donating to a charitable organization:

-- Visit DATCP’s website for more information on protecting yourself from charitable donations scams: https://datcp.wi.gov/Pages/
+- Visit DATCP’s website for more information on protecting yourself from charitable donation scams: https://datcp.wi.gov/Pages/

 - Research the charity at https://www.charitynavigator.

 For additional information and consumer protection resources, visit DATCP’s Consumer Protection Bureau at datcp.wi.gov.
-For information on charitable, fundraising counsels, and professional fundraisers visit DFI’s charitable organizations webpage at wdfi.org
+For information on charitable organizations, fundraising counsels, and professional fundraisers, visit DFI’s charitable and professional organizations webpage at wdfi.org.